shik1966/Thesis/presentation_qa_guide.md

    - Feed enhanced representation to SegNet
 ```

 **If Asked**: "How do you ensure the enhanced features don't overwhelm the original MRI information?"
-[Slide 8]
 ```
 We take several careful steps:
 1. Proper Normalization: